City of Clarence: Geography

 The City of Clarence, along with Glenorchy, Hobart, and Kingborough form Greater Hobart.
-The boundaries of the city stretch from the South Arm peninsular in the south bordered by Ralph's Bay, to Seven Mile Beach and the Pitt Water in the east, bordered by Frederick Henry Bay, to the Municitpality of Sorell in the north-east, and the Southern Midlands and Municipality of Brighton to the north.
+The boundaries of the city stretch from the South Arm peninsula in the south bordered by Ralph's Bay, to Seven Mile Beach and the Pitt Water in the east, bordered by Frederick Henry Bay, to the Municitpality of Sorell in the north-east, and the Southern Midlands and Municipality of Brighton to the north.
 The city's western border is the Derwent River along the entire length.

 In terms of area, Clarence is one of the largest cities in Australia, covering over 386 square kilometres, with 191 kilometres of coastline, including over twenty beaches, the most popular of which are Bellerive Beach, Howrah Beach, Seven Mile Beach and Clifton Beach.
 More than a third of the total city area is untouched bushland, with many parks, and large areas given over to nature reserves.

 The city has large areas of residential property interspersed with natural flora, typically sclerophyll bushland.
 The city is dominated by the long, low-lying range of hills known as the Meehan Range which runs parallel to the river.
 A unique feature of both shores of the Derwent is the way that housing is only built to a certain height, preserving the natural skyline along the hill tops.
 There is large areas of farmland, and many vineyards, particularly in the Coal River valley.
 It also includes some rural and non-urban areas, such as the South Arm peninsular.

 Suburbs

 There are more than thirty suburbs with the city of Clarence.
 They are not named according to a convention.
-Many have been named after the first fine house that was built in the area (Bellerive, Lindisfarne, Montagu Bay, Geilston Bay, and Rosny), others are named for geographical features (Flagstaff Gully, Mount Rumney, and Roches Beach).
+Many have been named after the first fine house that was built in the area (Bellerive, Lindisfarne, Montagu Bay, Geilston Bay and Rosny), others are named for geographical features (Flagstaff Gully, Mount Rumney and Roches Beach).
 Some, such as Bellerive, Lindisfarne and Richmond first developed as isolated villages, and others, such as Mornington and Warrane developed through public housing programmes.

 Much of the city along the eastern shore of the Derwent is a connected urban environment, although primarily residential.
 From Cremorne and Rokeby in the south, Clarence continues uninterrupted to Old Beach in the north.
 Other suburbs, such as Acton Park, Cambridge and Richmond are isolated communities.
 Most suburbs are served by centralised commercial services that are found primarily in Rosny Park which is the city's central business district.
 Other commercial services are still provided in the older village centres in Bellerive, Howrah, Lindisfarne and Richmond.